 Most burial insurance companies ask about angina within the first two years.
 If you have angina in this category, you will qualify for a policy that offers first-day coverage.

 When you pass away, your beneficiary will also receive 100% of the death benefit and the lowest premium.
 A first-day level death benefit plan is the best option.

 More Than 12 Months Treated For Angina

-Then there may be better options for you since some burial insurance companies ask about angina only within a certain period after being treated for angina.
+Better options might exist for you, as some burial insurance companies inquire about angina only within a specific timeframe after treatment.